mindkomm/timber-integration-woocommerce/docs/installation.md

 The WooCommerce integration comes as a separate package.
 Before you install it, make sure that you’ve installed the [WooCommerce plugin](https://wordpress.org/plugins/woocommerce/).

-### With Composer

-You can then install the integration with Composer:
+You can then install the integration with [Composer](https://getcomposer.org/):

 ```bash
 composer require mindkomm/timber-integration-woocommerce
 ```

-### As a plugin

-<del>If you don’t use Composer, you can install the integration as a plugin that you’ll have to activate.</del>
-Currently, you can’t just download the source and install the integration as a plugin.
-This is something that we want to provide in the future.
+You can’t install the integration as a WordPress plugin.

 ## Prepare your theme